notator/ResidentSynthHostTestSite/README.md

 - Support for
   - mixtures (chords that are played when a single NoteOn message is received)
   - tunings (including microtones)
-  - triggers (actions that are performed when a particular MIDI key is pressed)

 #### Configuration
 The _ResidentSynth_ can be configured by editing the files in the _synthConfig_ folder.
 This currently contains:<br />